Folomarco/us-bank-bond-fair-value/README.md

 ## Use of generative AI

-ChatGPT (OpenAI) was used as an interactive support tool for code review and debugging.
-All final code, modelling decisions and reported results were selected, written and verified by the author.
+ChatGPT, including GPT-5.5 and GPT-5.6 Sol (OpenAI), was used to discuss technical concepts, review Python and LaTeX, and improve clarity.
+All suggestions were checked independently; the final code, modelling choices, analysis and interpretation are the author's own.

 ## Author